 #8 Klonopin (clonazepam)

 Yet another benzodiazepine.
-This drug is primarily intended for anxiety disorders and seizures.
+This drug is primarily for anxiety disorders and seizures.
 Side effects once again include everything from dizziness to cognitive issues and depression.
 Stopping this drug abruptly after long-term use can have severe side effects such as seizures, vomiting, tremors, muscle cramps, and sweating.

-This is a corticosteroid that is designed to suppress the immune system and thereby reduce inflammation in the body.
+This is a corticosteroid that should suppress the immune system and thereby reduce inflammation in the body.
 It is used to treat everything from allergies to breathing disorders.
 As a result, it may help to relieve a condition that is causing vertigo.
 However, there are many side effects that include slowed ability to heal wounds, insomnia, mood swings, changes in where body fat is stored, and (you guessed it) vertigo.

 Finding Natural Vertigo Relief Without the Side Effects